 This is bad enough if you are a tourist, imagine what it means for residents.

 There is also a number of islands which cannot be reached by air.
 While interesting in their own rights, they are obviously not viable residency options.
 The ones I find the most intriguing are Tristan da Cunha, the Kerguelen archipelago and Pitcairn.

 Challenge two: housing

 Having tackled my first challenge, getting there, I was now faced with my second, housing.
-I am a hotel guy and usually prefer staying in the same chains so that I can benefit from my frequent traveler statuses.
-On most islands, however, the chains only have expensive resorts and so are not a viable long stays option.
+I am a hotel guy and usually prefer staying with the same chains so that I can benefit from my frequent traveler statuses.
+On most islands, however, the chains only have expensive resorts and so are not viable long stay options.

 While searching on my usual sites, I quickly noticed that this trend is not unique to the chains and that options tend to be limited, regardless of their category.
 Prices also tend to be on the high side, sometimes very high side and that is especially true in the south Pacific where the focus is mostly on luxury resorts.

-It is possible to find monthly rentals on sites like Airbnb but on the nicer islands they are usually in the 5000-10000 USD price range and in my opinion, rarely worth it.
-It is also possible to find cheaper guesthouses and homestays but frankly, I just do not consider them as suitable options for long stays.
+It is possible to find monthly rentals on sites like Airbnb but on the nicer islands they are usually in the 5000-10000 USD price range and in my opinion, rarely worth the money you pay for them.
+It is also possible to find cheaper guesthouses and homestays but frankly, I just do not consider them a suitable option for long stays.
 Renting locally is cheaper and can be a viable option but only if you do not mind signing a six month or year-long contract.
-If you have your own yacht, you can also bypass this issue entirely.
+If you have your own yacht, you can bypass this issue entirely by living aboard.

 Challenge three: food